dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 meaningful change and the degrees of freedom in society.
 It powers its services with central banking that inevitably fails, while undermining fundamental factors that lead to prosperity.

+Socialists seek to ameliorate stress they experience without actually understanding or caring to address the root causes.
+This instead covers up symptoms, exacerbating the problems later on, leveraging an illusion of wealth powered by Keynesian economics and cheap credit.

+In this way, socialists barter their children's future for their own illusion of prosperity and are left with debt without resolving the true causes of their problems.
+It takes generations to realize the folly of this domestic economic policy and by the time people wake up, it's too late: the only answer is more of the same.
+In the end, a nation's citizens are less equiped to deal with threats foreign and domestic.

 <a name="communism-is-less-equiped-to-incentivize-behavior" />